Geolykt/EnchantmentsPlus/readme.md

-**IMPORTANT: As of 3.0.0 the project requires Java 11 or above to run, use the 2.x.x LTS versions instead if you use Java 8** Or update your java version
+**IMPORTANT: As of 3.0.0 the project requires Java 11 or above to run, use the 2.x.x LTS versions instead if you use Java 8**

 Got a question?
 Need help or want to discuss changes?
 Then feel free to contact me either via [Email](mail-to:admin@geolykt.de), [Spigotmc conversations](https://www.spigotmc.org/conversations/add) or Github [Issues](https://github.com/Geolykt/EnchantmentsPlus/issues) and [Discussions](https://github.com/Geolykt/EnchantmentsPlus/discussions).
-I can no longer give help via discord as I deleted my discord account.
-Issues however should be reported here so forkers can profit from them being public, but It's the best if at least someone (me in most cases) knows exploits or bugs so they can be fixed.
+Issues however should be reported here on Github so forkers can profit from them being public, but it's the best if at least someone (me in most cases) knows exploits or bugs so they can be fixed, so in the end it doesn't really matter where they are reported to.

-The plugin only intends to support 1.16.4 and newer versions when the time comes.

 # Enchantments+
 ## Description